Backcountry Hiking Trails – Multi-Day Hikes

 The World Famous West Coast Trail, BC – 75 km

-The 75 km trail takes up to 7 days to complete and is not for the faint of heart.
+The 75 km trail takes up to seven days to complete and is not for the faint of heart.
 Conditions can be wet and slippery and there are a few stairs and ladders to navigate.
-But yes, the reward you get hiking along beaches and through the rainforest is definitely worth it in the end – a one in a lifetime experience.
+But yes, the reward you get hiking along beaches and through the rainforest will be worth it in the end – a once-in-a-lifetime experience.
 For more information check the Park Canada Website.

 Mount Robson Provincial Park, BC

 Mount Robson Provincial Park is a hidden treasure, offering five backpacking routes in the park, from easy access overnight hikes to difficult multi-day trails such as the Moose River Route.